Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 You increase your Intelligence, Wisdom, or Charisma score by 1, to a maximum of 20.

 ###### Compartmentalize
-As an **:rsc-a: Action**{ .rsc }, you can instantly learn a spell from your available class spell list (or spellbook, if your class prepare spells from one) that you did not know or have prepared.
+As a **:rsc-a: Magic**{ .rsc } action, you can instantly learn or prepare a spell from your available class spell list (or spellbook, if your class prepare spells from one) that you did not know or have prepared.
 This spell choice must be of a level for which you have :rsc-spell-slot: **Spell Slots**.
 You then lose the knowledge or preparation of a different spell of your choice of equal or higher spell level.

 Once you use this ability, you must finish a **:rest-short: Short** or **:rest-long: Long Rest** before you can use it again.